 Want to get new posts automatically emailed to you?

 Jan earned her bachelor's degree in math/education from the University of North Alabama and her master's degree in math/education from the University of South Carolina.
 She earned her doctorate in school administration from Peabody College of Vanderbilt University.
 She is married to her college sweetheart, Wholey Harris.
-She enjoys serving as superintendent of Dade County Schools in Trenton, GA.
+She and Wholey live in Florence, Alabama.